kushwith03/kushwith03/README.md

 ## ⚡ About Me

-I am a **Computer Science Graduate** (8.6 CGPA) from RNSIT, Bengaluru.
-I enjoy building performant backend systems and integrating AI into practical applications.
-With a strong foundation in **Java & DSA** (250+ LeetCode), I focus on writing clean, scalable code and designing robust architectures.
+I am a **Computer Science Graduate** (8.6 CGPA) from RNSIT, Bengaluru, specialized in building scalable full-stack applications and production-ready backend systems.
+I focus on writing clean, maintainable code and integrating AI into practical digital products.

+With a strong foundation in **Java & DSA** (250+ LeetCode), I bring a disciplined, algorithmic approach to system design and problem-solving.

 ---